What Your Donations Support at WNPS

 Education and Outreach: We think people are more likely to value native plants and work toward their conservation when they know about them and come to appreciate their beauty and their value.
 On the ground, last year we organized and coordinated 189 field trips and 79 programs about native plants.

-Native Plant Appreciation Week For ten years we have been the moving force behind Native Plant Appreciation Week declared each year by the Governor for the state.
+Native Plant Appreciation Week For over 13 years we have been the moving force behind Native Plant Appreciation Week declared each year by the Governor for the state.
 Native Plant Appreciation Week inspires citizens through diverse activities and events to learn more about native plant species and their habitats and how to protect them.The public can participate in everything from talks, walks, hikes, garden tours, and visits to our natural areas to active involvement in habitat restoration projects.
 It is also an opportunity for governmental agencies, non-profit groups and environmental organizations to highlight their work in protecting native plant species and restoring native plant habitats.
 The public can learn about the many projects and hard work that enhances their area.
-Over 70 activities and events are scheduled throughout the state during the week each year.

 Operations: The day-to-day management of an expanding education and conservation environmental group cannot rely on talented volunteers alone.
 General donations received are applied to the operations of the Society including maintaining an office in Seattle, communications, publications, mailing, a vast array of projects, and outreach support.